alxisryu/employee-tracker/README.md

 ## Prerequisites

 - Node.js 20+
-- pnpm 9+
+- pnpm 10+
-- Docker (for Postgres) — or a local Postgres 14+ instance
+- Docker (for Postgres) or a local Postgres 14+ instance
+- Expo Go or a physical iPad for the kiosk app

 ---